-Huntington Woods is characterized by an outstanding sense of community that has a close-knit neighborhood informed citizenry.
+Huntington Woods is characterized by an outstanding sense of community that has a close-knit neighborhood feel as well as an active, engaged, and informed citizenry.

 Huntington Woods will continue to provide superior services to the community, including high quality recreational opportunities.